 Where will I live?

-SUNY Oswego offers 12 residence halls and townhouse village, many catering to different interests.
-One example is our Hart Hall Global Living and Learning Center, which especially appeals to those with an interest in international culture and community service.
-Each residence hall is connected to, or in immediate proximity to a dining center for greater convenience.
-For more information about living on campus, visit our residence life section.
+SUNY Oswego offers 10 residential communities and a townhouse village, many catering to different interests.
+Each residential community is connected to, or in close proximity to a dining center for greater convenience.
+For more information about living on campus, visit Living at Oswego.

 What forms do I need to fill out for financial aid?

-SUNY Oswego requires you to complete the FAFSA (Free Application For Federal Student Aid) and TAP (Tuition Assistance Program) applications for financial aid consideration.
+Transfer students will typically be required to complete the FAFSA (Free Application For Federal Student Aid) and NYS TAP (Tuition Assistance Program) applications for financial aid consideration.
 Priority dates are March 1 for the fall semester and November 1 for the spring semester.
-Most students will have already filed these applications with their current schools and only need to have the processing centers add Oswego as the new school of attendance.
+Most students will have already filed these applications with their current schools and only need to have the processing centers add SUNY Oswego as the new school of attendance.
 For more information on paying for college, visit our financial aid site.

 Does SUNY Oswego offer health insurance for students?

-Yes, the college offers a basic accident and sickness insurance policy for students.
-The cost is $700 per semester.
+Yes, the college offers a basic accident and sickness health insurance policy for students.
 The fee will appear on each full-time undergraduate and graduate student’s tuition bill.
-Part-time students are eligible to purchase the insurance also by contacting the Student Accounts Office in 507 Culkin Hall.
+Part-time students are also eligible to purchase this health insurance.
 Students who have insurance through a parent, spouse, employment or any other source must fill out a waiver that is sent with the tuition bill or is available from Student Accounts to have the fee removed from their bill.

 Are there health services on campus?